andyhoegh/UncertainOrd/README.md

 UncertainOrd is an R package for designing ordination studies and ulimately visualizing uncertainty in unconstrained ordination.

-This material is based upon work supported by the U.S. Geological Survey under Cooperative Agreement Number G17AC00147.

 ## Instructions for installing UncertainOrd

 1. Start R